- Discover CSUB

 - For grant consideration, you have completed a DREAM Application and provided all required verification documentation.

 California residency or U.S. citizenship requirement

 For privately funded CSUB scholarships, any citizenship eligibility requirements established by the scholarship donors remain in effect.

 If you are an AB 540 student, search and apply for CSUB scholarships for which you meet the eligibility requirements, including those scholarships that require demonstration of financial need.
 Check back regularly as we will update the Web site as more information becomes available.

 State & Institutional Aid

 Non-federal grant programs such as Cal Grant, State University Grant (SUG), and Educational Opportunity Program (EOP) Grant, require an applicant to demonstrate financial need by completing either a Free Application for Federal Student Aid (FAFSA) or the California Dream Application developed by the California Student Aid Commission (CSAC) for AB 540 students.
-Awards will begin for the 2013 winter term.

 Students may be selected for institutional verification of their application data.
 This will require the student to submit verification documents, such as information on household size, number in college, income verification, etc.